 There are two units; Principles of Science and Scientific Skills, which are externally assessed through exams, the remainder of the units are internally assessed

-Upon successful completion of this course, you may progress to our level 3 courses in applied science or marine science and conservation.
+Upon successful completion of this course, you may progress to our level 3 courses in applied science.
 Alternatively, you could enter employment within the broad science/medical industry.

 The typical sorts of employment opportunities include laboratory technician, environmental and health protection and roles involving sample analysis.
 You would also be prepared for the first steps in various professions: sports science, engineering, medicine, dentistry and animal health.